 The icing on the cake?
 Brands that donate returned products also get a healthy tax break.
 The exact amount depends on your corporate structure, so ask your accountant for details.
 Generally, though, brands can recoup at least the cost of manufacturing the product, and sometimes significantly more.
 That adds up to big savings for brands and big benefits for the recipients of donated products.
 But donations have a broader social impact, too.

-Doing your part for the greater good
+Doing your part for larger sustainability

-Waste reduction is a big benefit of donating returns: all those returned products are kept out of landfills and garbage incinerators, so by donating their returns, brands are directly helping the planet.
+Waste reduction is a big benefit of donating returns.
+All those returned products are kept out of landfills and garbage incinerators, so by donating their returns, brands are directly helping the planet.

 Because products are being shipped directly to charities or donation centers, instead of first being shipped to a company warehouse and then repackaged for donation, they’re also generating far fewer shipping-related emissions.
 Trucks account for almost a quarter of transportation emissions in the United States, so sending products directly to where they’re needed makes a big difference.